SLIMM-Lab/prnn3d/README.md

 ## In this repository

 In this repository you will find the C++ code used for generating the data and training the PRNN models in [2] for archiving purposes.
-An updated version will be released soon with a demonstration of PRNNs for the 3D micromodel with the Eindhoven Glossy Polymer (EGP) for describing the matrix and a transversally isotropic hyperelasticity model (Bonet) for the fibers.
+An updated version will be released soon with a demonstration of PRNNs for the 3D micromodel with the Eindhoven Glassy Polymer (EGP) for describing the matrix and a transversally isotropic hyperelasticity model (Bonet) for the fibers.

 In addition to the source code (`src` folder), the following datasets for training and testing can be found in the `demo` folder:

 - A set of 100 **proportional** paths in random directions in the unit force vector space and same time increment for all curves.

-As the simplest scenario assessed, the loading function (sum of all prescribed displacements) of all paths is monotonic (left);
+The loading function (sum of all prescribed displacements) of all paths is monotonic (left);

 - A set of 100 **proportional GP** paths in random directions in the unit force vector space and different time increment per curve.